hapax/hapax.github.io/assets/reality.md

 things, the shells and pebbles on the beach, we may, like Newton, stumble onto deeper truths in that undiscovered sea.

-One of these deep truths is that everything is interesting.
+And one of these deep truths is that everything is interesting.
 This is one the perks of being a scientist; you are part of a human-operated scheme for turning the universe into a fractal of wonder, something which exhibits wonder in every object and at every